OpenVoiceOS/ovos-docker/README.md

   docker.io/smartgic/ovos-listener:alpha
 ```

-:warning: You should not run `docker compose` as `root` or using `sudo` command, if so then you will get some error message such as `Permission denied:` and some containers could restart in loop.
+:warning: You should not run `docker compose` as `root` or using `sudo` command, if so then you will get some error message such as `Permission denied:` and some containers could restart in a loop.
 To allow a simple user to execute the `docker` command, make sure to add the user to the `docker` group.

 ```bash
 sudo usermod -a -G docker $USER